textX/Arpeggio/docs/tutorials/bibtex.md

 Now, we have our parser.
 Let's parse some input:

-- First load some BibTex data from a file.
+- First load some BibTeX data from a file.
 ```python
 file_name = os.path.join(os.path.dirname(__file__), 'bibtex_example.bib')
 with codecs.open(file_name, "r", encoding="utf-8") as bibtexfile: